Marvin Schulz: Club career

+Schulz started with local team Union 09 Mülheim.
+He left in 2003, joining Borussia Mönchengladbach's reserve team.
+He signed a professional contract with Mönchengladbach in 2014 that would last until 2018.

 Schulz made his first team debut at 10 August 2015 in the DFB-Pokal against FC St. Pauli in a 4–1 away win.
 Five days later he made his Bundesliga debut in a 4–0 loss against Borussia Dortmund.

 In July 2017, Schulz joined Swiss Super League side FC Luzern signing a three-year deal until 2020.

 On 30 May 2022, it was announced that Schulz had signed for Holstein Kiel of the 2.
 Bundesliga on a three-year contract.

 International career

 Schulz was a youth international for Germany at the U20 level.